basiqio/basiq-connect-ui/README.md

-# THIS UI CONTROL WILL BE DEPRECATED IN JANUARY 2022
+# THIS UI CONTROL IS DEPRECATED!!
 ## Please refer to the new UI Control https://github.com/basiqio/basiq-connect-control

 # Basiq Connect UI